+You can bring Hollywood home with a basement home theater.
 “From mass in-home family game rooms to full-blown home theaters, you can expect to see oversized recliner theater seating, high-resolution LCD projectors which produce theater quality images mounted to ceilings, and images the full width and height of the walls.”
 Garrett says.
 You could even add a popcorn machine to complete the movie theater theme.

 Multipurpose game room

 “Homeowners are also creating multipurpose fun areas and using a vast array of lighting options to brighten or soften the atmosphere,” Garrett says.
 “In my opinion, basements are still a highly sought out home amenity, even if just for the luxury of entertaining guests and friends.”
 This basement game room offers multiple areas for guests to hang out and relax.

 It doesn’t take much to create a home office in the basement.
 A table and a chair or two are all you need to create a nice, quiet place to work without distractions.

 A basement bar adds another level of entertaining.
 For complex basement redesigns, it’s especially important to plan ahead.
 “If you’re planning a basement remodel, establish your budget in advance,” advises J.B.
 Sassano, president of Mr. Handyman.
 Whether you’re doing the work yourself or hiring a professional, he says it’s important to make sure that any work meets local ordinances.

 When you transform your basement with a separate bedroom and bath that is this inviting, be advised – guests may not want to leave.
 “If you are adding another bathroom, you will need to hire a licensed plumber,” says Sassano.
 “If you are simply enhancing an existing bathroom, some paint, a more modern vanity, new fixtures, towels, and accessories can make a huge impact,” he says.